 SomaticWise is a proud member of Long Beach Environmental Alliance, which provides environmental education, outreach and organization for local events including beach clean ups.
 Go Long Beach!
 Go LBEA!

 Become a certified California Naturalist!
 This semester long course provides a broad but thorough overview of how natural systems work on our planet.
 This is a well respected, science based program through the University of California.
+They also recently began offering a Climate Stewards program to “communicate and engage in local solutions to advance community and ecosystem resilience.”

 I am a graduate of the 100-hour Ecopsychology program offered by Holos Institute.
 I am very satisfied with my experiences as a student at Holos Institute.